Pistro/bike-routing/preprocessing/README.md

 ## Optional: Visualising & exploring the assigned scores
 In order to get a better understanding of which roads score well with regards to certain scores and compare roads, the scores can be visualised.

 Attempting to visualize all ways in a country-sized region is very compute intensive, and also does not result in an informative figure.
-Hence, before converting the osm file into a json file which can be visualized in the browser (which can be achieved with osm2graph), osmosis is used to extract a smaller city-sized rectangular region.
+Hence, before converting the .osm file into a .json file which can be visualized in the browser (which can be achieved with osm2graph), osmosis is used to extract a smaller city-sized rectangular region.
 Example code on how to achieve this is provided in 'extract_region.py'.

-The [osm2graph repository](https://github.com/Pistro/osm2graph) contains a html file which allows to visualise the json file.
+The [osm2graph repository](https://github.com/Pistro/osm2graph) contains a .html file which allows to visualise the .json file.
 Note that the visualisation will only draw ways when the number of on-screen ways is small, so you may need to zoom in before anything appears on the map.

 ![Visualisation of the 'score_attr_norm' attribute for a part of the city of Ghent, Belgium](doc/score_attr_norm_visualisation.PNG)